gb234243/CarND-Capstone/README.md

 ```

 ### Create TF Record from Dataset
 The TF record can now be created from within the workspace.
-A notebook, `Create TF Record from YAML.ipynb`, has been provided to do that.
-Run it to completion to generate the `data.record` file.
+A notebook, `Create TF Record from YAML.ipynb`, with a corresponding python file, `create_tfrecord_from_yaml.py`, has been provided to do that.
+Run either to completion to generate the `data.record` file.
 If you plan on using your own data, make sure to edit this notebook.

 Note that data should be added in a random order into the TF record file.
 If the TF record data is not shuffled (i.e. classes are grouped such that only class_x appears at the end of the TF record), the final trained network may end up unlearning all other classes and focus on learning just the last class it sees.